jaytimm/hollr/README.md

 # hollr

-An R package for chat completion and text annotation with both local LLMs and OpenAI models, emphasizing simplicity and flexibility..
+An R package for chat completion and text annotation with both local LLMs and OpenAI models.
 Key features include:

 -   **Versatile Model Access**: Interact with either local LLMs (via Python/reticulate) or OpenAI models through a straightforward